-Comment [MF8]: Very long sentence.
-Please to split it into shorter ones these nutrients in the leaves and the resulting reduction in photosynthetic rate during this period due to poor nutrient uptake from the soil and translocation of these elements from the leaves to the developing seeds.
+Foliar fertilization of soybean with N, P, K and S during the seed filling period promises to increase soybean yield.
+This approach helps to avoid the depletion of nutrients in the leaves and avoid reduction in photosynthetic rate during this period due to poor nutrient uptake from the soil and translocation of these elements from the leaves to the developing seeds.
 Foliar spray of nutrients is the fastest way to boost up crop growth because the nutrients are available to plants at the initial and critical stages.
 Under rainfed condition when the availability of moisture becomes scarce, the application of fertilizers as foliar spray resulted in efficient absorption and usage which are economical in respect to other methods of fertilization.
 Flower senescence and improper filling of pods are the major drawbacks in soybean, which can be managed through foliar application of nutrient and growth regulators.
-(Vinoth Kumar, et al., 2013).
+(Vinoth, et al., 2013).